Chandresh111/088_Chandresh-Dubey/README.md

 Strengthens branding and overall look by aligning with the brand’s color palette.

-How did the background-image property change the visual appeal of your webpage?
+4.How did the background-image property change the visual appeal of your webpage?

 Ans: The background-image property can significantly enhance the visual appeal of a webpage by adding depth, texture, and visual interest.